jeremyash13/Obsidian_Vault/App Blocker/Features.md

 - block until restart
 - block until a password is entered
 - ==MAYBE== add an option to *pay a ransom* to release the block! 🤯🤯🤑🤑
+	- customers might complain poor app UI/UX caused them into an aggressive block, forcing them to pay a fee to release.

 #### Remote Blocking Controls (parental controls):
 - a device using an "Admin" account can dictate blocking policy for all devices on the local network